 August is also the month we took my son to college and put my daughter on her new schoolbus to the middle school.
 It was weird taking her first-day-of-school picture in front of the new house, and she was a little nervous to get on a new bus with different kids, but she knew a lot of them, as our new neighborhood is assigned to her old elementary school.

-Caroline is doing 10th grade in a cyber charter school — her third year schooling from home.
+C is doing 10th grade in a cyber charter school — her third year schooling from home.
 Her first day of school picture is a little bit different.
 She decided to take a break from dance this year and instead is taking piano and vocal lessons.